 6. Accent walls

 The accent or feature wall continues to be popular.
 Darker accent walls add depth and drama.
 Lighter and brighter accent walls invigorate without overpowering with colour.
 Don’t fancy a painted feature wall?
 Consider peel-and-stick wallpaper which you can change when you tire of it.

 Now let’s take a look at a few stylistic options.

 This is a timeless favourite that will never go out of style.
 It’s just so well-suited for the home office.
 A clutter-free environment always creates a stress-free, calm, productive atmosphere.
 All you need is a simple, minimalist table and chair, a lamp, neat storage units.
-Stick to a neutral colour palette, and warm it up with a plant or some natural-toned soft furnishings.
+Stick to a neutral colour palette, dark or light, and warm it up with a plant or some natural-toned soft furnishings.

 For a strongly contemporary look, go for sleek lines and zero clutter.
 A stunning statement glass desk is appropriate, as well as eye-catching modern lighting.

 The industrial style is a perennial favourite, prioritising functional design and hard-wearing metals.
 If the always-cool industrial look appeals to you, make sure you add vintage elements.